opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 ### Optional

+- `apk_repos` (Block, Optional) This module handles configuration of the Alpine Package Keeper (APK) /etc/apk/repositories file. (see [below for nested schema](#nestedblock--apk_repos))
+- `apt_pipelining` (Block, Optional) This module configures APT’s `Acquire::http::Pipeline-Depth` option, which controls how APT handles HTTP pipelining.
+It may be useful for pipelining to be disabled, because some web servers (such as S3) do not pipeline properly (LP: #948461). (see [below for nested schema](#nestedblock--apt_pipelining))
+- `bootcmd` (List of String) This module runs arbitrary commands very early in the boot process, only slightly after a boothook would run.
+This is very similar to a boothook, but more user friendly.
+Commands can be specified as strings.

+bootcmd should only be used for things that could not be done later in the boot process.

+When writing files, do not use /tmp dir as it races with systemd-tmpfiles-clean (LP: #1707222).
+Use /run/somedir instead.

+Use of INSTANCE_ID variable within this module is deprecated.
+Use [jinja templates](https://cloudinit.readthedocs.io/en/latest/explanation/format.html#user-data-formats-jinja) with [ v1.instance_id ](https://cloudinit.readthedocs.io/en/latest/explanation/instancedata.html#v1-instance-id) instead.
+- `byobu_by_default` (String) This module controls whether Byobu is enabled or disabled system-wide and for the default system user.
+If Byobu is to be enabled, this module will ensure it is installed.
+Likewise, if Byobu is to be disabled, it will be removed (if installed).

+Valid configuration options for this module are:
+ - enable-system: enable Byobu system-wide
+ - enable-user: enable Byobu for the default user
+ - disable-system: disable Byobu system-wide
+ - disable-user: disable Byobu for the default user
+ - enable: enable Byobu both system-wide and for the default user
+ - disable: disable Byobu for all users
+ - user: alias for enable-user
+ - system: alias for enable-system
+- `ca_certs` (Block, Optional) This module adds CA certificates to the system’s CA store and updates any related files using the appropriate OS-specific utility.
+The default CA certificates can be disabled/deleted from use by the system with the configuration option remove_defaults.

+Certificates must be specified using valid YAML.
+To specify a multi-line certificate, the YAML multi-line list syntax must be used.

+Alpine Linux requires the ca-certificates package to be installed in order to provide the update-ca-certificates command. (see [below for nested schema](#nestedblock--ca_certs))
 - `chpasswd` (Block, Optional) The chpasswd config key accepts a dictionary containing either (or both) of users and expire.

  - The users key is used to assign a password to a corresponding pre-existing user.